-- 1) A POU shall report procurement data not tracked in WREGIS by submitting a completed CEC-RPS-Track form to the Energy Commission no later than November 6, 2014 30 calendar days after the Energy Commission adopted Resolution No. 14-1007-10 extending the ITS deadline21 pursuant to Section III.A.2: Extension of Deadline for POUs to Use the Interim Tracking System. - To report e-Tag data not available in WREGIS, a POU reporting through the ITS shall submit a completed CEC-RPS-eTag Summary Report with the CEC-RPS-Track form as part of the annual reporting requirement described in Section VI: Annual Load-Serving Entity Reports. - 3) When the ITS is used for reporting procurement, the generating facility (or POU, if the generating facility is owned by the POU) shall report monthly generation data to the Energy Commission on the CEC-RPS-GEN form for the entire previous calendar year for which any WREGIS data are unavailable as part of the annual reporting requirement described in Section VI: Annual Load-Serving Entity Reports. - 4) WREGIS shall be used to track generation for the entire month for which reporting is available in WREGIS; reporting is available during the earliest active certificate creation cycle at the time the generating facility is registered and approved in WREGIS, as described in WREGIS Operating Rules Section 5.
-WREGIS shall be used to track all months of generation thereafter. - 5) The ITS shall not be used to report generation or procurement data from aggregated generating facilities.
-Generation and procurement data for aggregated generating facilities shall be reported using WREGIS.
+- A POU shall report procurement data not tracked in WREGIS by submitting a completed CEC-RPS-Track form to the Energy Commission no later than November 6, 2014 - 30 calendar days after the Energy Commission adopted Resolution No. 14-1007-10 extending the ITS deadline21 pursuant to Section III.A.2: Extension of Deadline for POUs to Use the Interim Tracking System. - 2) To report e-Tag data not available in WREGIS, a POU reporting through the ITS shall submit a completed CEC-RPS-eTag Summary Report with the CEC-RPS-Track form as part of the annual reporting requirement described in Section VI: Annual Load-Serving Entity Reports. - 3) When the ITS is used for reporting procurement, the generating facility (or POU, if the generating facility is owned by the POU) shall report monthly generation data to the Energy Commission on the CEC-RPS-GEN form for the entire previous calendar year for which any WREGIS data are unavailable as part of the annual reporting requirement described in Section V: Annual Facility Reports. - 4) WREGIS shall be used to track generation for the entire month for which reporting is available in WREGIS; reporting is available during the earliest active certificate creation cycle at the time the generating facility is registered and approved in WREGIS, as described in WREGIS Operating Rules Section 5.
+WREGIS shall be used to track all months of generation thereafter.